Form.io Digital Signature - Coming Soon

 Introduction

-• API-driven digital signatures.
-You can access any signed data/form via API using its submission ID that's native to Form.io.
+• API-driven.
+You can access any signed data/form via API, using its native submission ID.

 • Decoupled from PDFs.
-Form.io eSignature lets you take an immutable snapshot of data within your app without relying on PDFs (but still export to PDF if you need).
+Form.io Digital Signatures lets you take an immutable snapshot of data within your app without relying on PDFs (but still export to PDF if you need).

 • Sign using any field type, any context.
 Any input field can be used as a signature: checkbox, email, signature, text field and so on.
 Your signature can sign the whole form data or just a part of it.

-Once eSignature is enabled for your license key, you will see the eSignature tab under the Modify section in the navigation sidebar of any form.
+After Digital Signatures are enabled for the license key, the Digital Signatures tab is available under the Modify section in the navigation bar of any form.

 2. Form Revisions set to 'Use original form revisions when viewing submissions'.

-2. Do not disable signed data.
-By default, the signed data is disabled in UI to protect it from modifications.
-Enable this setting, if you do not want to disable signed data.
+• Do not disable signed data - By default, the signed data is disabled in the UI to protect it from modifications.
+Enable this setting to leave signed data enabled.

 Several variables are available inside templates: